United Kingdom in the Eurovision Song Contest 1988: A Song for Europe 1988

+Submissions and selection

 A total of 182 songs were submitted and at no time during the judging phase were the names of either the composers, authors or publishers divulged.

 On the first listening phase, seven sessions at 26 songs per session were heard.
 Every song entered was played for 150 seconds each and voted upon.
 Eight judges consisting of music publishers' professional staff and members of the record buying public represented by staff of PRS and MCPS.
 When adding the votes, the MPA office checked whether any member of the panel had any interest in the songs and if found that an interest existed, that member's vote was replaced by an average mark.
 The twelve songs from each session with the highest points were put forward to the Second Listening.

 The Second Listening consisted of four sessions with 21 songs per session.
 All songs reaching this stage were mixed and re-numbered so that they were not played in the same order as first listening.
 Songs were then played again for 150 seconds each and voted upon.
 Eight judges consisting of similar representatives as the first session but individuals called at different times so that they did not appear with the same people as previous voting.
 When adding these votes, the MPA office checked whether any member of the panel had any interest in the songs and if found that an interest existed, that member's vote was replaced by an average mark.
 Eleven songs from each session with the highest points went forward to Third Listening.